samuelngs/infinitely/README.md

 # infinitely
-A re-brand infinitely written in Rust
+A re-brand infinitely written in Go Lang

 ~~~
 The MIT License (MIT)